 Community Groups / Organisations and Charities

 - Charity Bank – a list of emergency funds for charities and social enterprises that are experiencing difficulties.

 - Civil Society – a list of funding available for charities.

 - National Lottery Awards for All – Grant funding between £300 and £10,000 for voluntary / community organisations in England who are supporting people at high risk or communities facing challenges as a result of Covid-19 measures.

-Each school will have their own arrangements for returning in September as well as online resources and facilities, so for the latest information please check their websites below.
+Each school will have their own Covid-19 arrangements as well as online resources and facilities, so for the latest information please check their websites below.
 Parent-mail / newsletters will be the main way in which the school communicates with its parents so check your emails too.

 - Barley Hill Primary School